bruneo32/sandsaga/README.md

 2. Bake assets before building (*or when they change*): `./bake_assets.sh`

-3. Run `make_libs.sh` this will automatically download and build all the required static libs like SDL, box2d, etc. \
+3. Run `./make_libs.sh all` this will automatically download and build all the required static libs like SDL, box2d, etc. \
 **This will take a while, go for a coffee.**

 # Build and Run